 6. Koningin Astridpark

-The Queen Astrid Park was a cloister garden until the French dissolved all religious communities in 1796.
+The Queen Astrid Park was a peaceful cloister garden until the French dissolved all religious communities in 1796.
 It then became a private property until the city of Bruges bought it in 1850 and turned it into a public park.

 7. Huidenvettersplein